ASFs an Livestock

 The animal/plant divide in the post-truth era

-The distinction between animals and plants in dietary and environmental policies, and especially in mass media, has become overly simplistic.
+Contemporary dietary and environmental policies often refer to an overly simplistic distinction between foods from animal and plant origin.
 While ‘plant-based’ eating is typically praised, livestock are portrayed as scapegoats, blamed for health and environmental degradation.
-These beliefs are influenced by societal concerns, political ideologies, and virtue signalling.
-The roots of this moralizing division can be traced back to 19th-century ideologies promoted by religious sects and temperance movements.
+The historical roots of this moralizing division can be traced back to 19th-century ideologies promoted by religious sects and temperance movements.
 Today, mass media plays a significant role in reinforcing the binary through sensationalism and simplification of scientific evidence.
 The post-truth era exacerbates the situation, promoting advocacy and manipulation of dietary discourse, even in scientific communities.

 What is the moral animal/plant divide?